koenrane/KR-new-site/content/import/judgment-day-insights-from-judgment-in-managerial-decision.md

 title: "Judgment Day: Insights from 'Judgment in Managerial Decision Making'"
 lw-latest-edit: 2019-12-30T00:31:36.289Z
 lw-is-linkpost: "false"
 tags:
-  - "understanding-the-world"
+  - understanding-the-world
-  - "scholarship-&-learning"
+  - scholarship-&-learning
 aliases:
-  - "judgment-day-insights-from-judgment-in-managerial-decision"
+  - judgment-day-insights-from-judgment-in-managerial-decision
-lw-sequence-title: "Becoming Stronger"
+lw-sequence-title: Becoming Stronger
 lw-sequence-image-grid: sequencesgrid/fkqj34glr5rquxm6z9sr
 lw-sequence-image-banner: sequences/oerqovz6gvmcpq8jbabg
 sequence-link: posts#becoming-stronger
 prev-post-slug: computability-and-logic-textbook-review
-prev-post-title: "And My Axiom!
-Insights from 'Computability and Logic'"
+prev-post-title: And My Axiom!
+Insights from 'Computability and Logic'
 next-post-slug: topology-textbook-review
 next-post-title: "Continuous Improvement: Insights from 'Topology'"
 lw-reward-post-warning: "false"
 use-full-width-images: "false"
 date_published: 12/29/2019
 original_url: https://www.lesswrong.com/posts/MjZSdPEd94sp48EFC/judgment-day-insights-from-judgment-in-managerial-decision
+skip_import: true
 ---
-_I found this book through the [CFAR reading list](https://www.rationality.org/resources/reading-list).
-Some content was previously posted on my [shortform feed](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#a2qvAYke9RN5iebCg)._

-# Foreword

 The more broadly I read and learn, the more I bump into implicit self-conceptions and self-boundaries.
 I was slightly averse to learning from a manager-oriented textbook because I'm not a manager, but also because I... didn't see myself as the kind of person who could learn about a "business"-y context?
 I also [didn't see myself as the kind of person who could read and do math](/first-analysis-textbook-review), which now seems ridiculous.

 Although the read was fast and easy and often familiar, I unearthed a few gems.